nannan0816/Blockchain-papers/README.md

 # Blockchain-papers

 ## About
 This is a list of papers on blockchain, mainly listing papers that appeared at the cybersecurity conferences.
+The list is constantly updated...

 ## Payment channels
 - [BlindHub: Bitcoin-Compatible Privacy-Preserving Payment Channel Hubs Supporting Variable Amounts](https://ieeexplore.ieee.org/document/10179427) IEEE S&P 2023.